zaptone/zaptone-web-app/CONTEXT.md

 1. Edit CONTEXT.md directly
 2. The changes take effect in the next session

-## "Vibed with MKStack"

-When building the site for the first time, include "Vibed with MKStack" somewhere in the UI, linked to this URL: https://soapbox.pub/mkstack

 ## Nostr Protocol Integration

 This project comes with custom hooks for querying and publishing events on the Nostr network.